FrenkieWang/Students_Assignments_Table/ReadMe.md

 **Column** - Assignment Score

-1.  *[Extra]* Make a button to Delete Row/Column

-        Delete a selected Row
-        Delect a selected Column -> Update Final Grade Average

-2.  *[Extra]* Make a button to undelete the last deleted Row/Column

-        Once clicked, button disabled!
-        Until another Row/Column is deleted, button can be clicked again.

-3. Make a button to insert a new Row after the last row of the table.
+1. Make a button to insert a new Row after the last row of the table.

-4.  *[Extra]* Right Click on any cell in a Row -> Show an Menu with 2 options
+2.  *[Extra]* Right Click on any cell in a Row -> Show an Menu with 2 options

         a) Insert a row above
         b) Insert a row below

-5. Make a button to insert a new Column at the **one column left of Average[%] Column**.
+3. Make a button to insert a new Column at the **one column left of Average[%] Column**.

     The title name is determined by the number of previous Assignments.